-Here at Atlantic Solutions (South Plainfield, NJ), we don’t just throw our staff into leadership roles.
+Here at Atlantic Solutions (Somerset, NJ), we don’t just throw our staff into leadership roles.
 We coach them, develop them, and prepare them to take on more and more responsibility.
 And once our team members are in leadership roles, you can bet that their training doesn’t stop there!
 Our philosophy is to always be learning, growing and improving.

 In the spirit of strong leadership, we’ve pulled together a list of “tools” that you’ll need to survive and thrive in your role as a leader.
 Enjoy!